 If the hat or religion you try on fails any of these tests, then it isn’t healthy for you or others.

 If God wrote a book, wouldn’t you want a copy?
 Why sure?
-But, be sure it’s not just a selling tool for a religion.
+But, be sure it’s not just a selling tool for a belief system.
 If you select a religion based on a sacred or divinely inspired text, make sure it is consistent from cover to cover.
-Seems like every religion has their particular version of what they claim are divinely inspired texts.
+It seems like every religion has its particular version of what they claim are divinely inspired books.

-Consistency is very important.
+Consistency is essential.
 The texts should not have contradictory messages.
-It should not contain messages of both love and hate, of peace and violence because inconsistency is the mark of insanity.
+It should not contain conflicting statements of both love and hate, peace and violence, because inconsistency is the mark of insanity.
 Don’t follow insanity.

 If someone tells you that sure the text says that here, but that’s not what it means, don’t believe it.
-The text says exactly what it says.
-This is a ploy to cherry-pick what they want to make it into anything they want.
+If a book says XYZ, that is precisely what it says; it doesn’t mean ABC.
+People use this ploy to cherry-pick what they want to make it mean anything they want.

 When in doubt, check the origins of the text.
 Use sources from outside the religion you are researching.
 That way, you are more likely to find the truth.
 If something is hiding the origins of their texts, that’s a red flag.

-Remember, choosing the right spiritual path means, choosing what is right for you.
+Remember, choosing the right spiritual path means deciding what is right for you.
 But, if you need guiding principles, you don’t need a religion for that.
 There are plenty of sources for simplified and non-contradictory platforms.

-When someone asks us how to select a religion, this is the first criterion we point to.
-Consistency in what they say and what their texts say is the first test.
-This single criterion will eliminate the three most popular religions from your list.
+When someone asks us how to select a religion, look for consistency in words and actions.
+Consistency has to do with what they say and what their texts say.
+This first test is the one criterion that will eliminate the three most popular religions from your list.

 Is Fair, Equitable, and Responsible in Action?

-Look for a path that has a long-range mission with equity and equality as a fundamental basis.
-The path or religion you select should show that it inspires decisions based on the long-term just and verdant treatment of all people.
-Make sure it is inclusive and not a sect basing its membership on gender, ethnic or race.
+Look for a path with a long-range mission with equity and equality as a fundamental basis.
+The path or religion you choose should show that it inspires decisions based on the long-term just and verdant treatment of all people.
+Ensure it is inclusive and not a sect establishing its membership on gender, ethnic or race.

 It should also promote the ecological welfare of the planet.
 Similarly, it should not exclude people or places based on their backgrounds.
-Everyone on the planet and every place on the planet is sacred.
+Everyone on the earth and every site on the earth is sacred.
 There isn’t a “B” planet.

-Many Western religions talk about conquering the world.
-This opposes living in harmony with it.
+Many Western religions talk about conquering the world, but this opposes living in harmony.

 Tools for Development

-A tradition only has merit to the extent that preserves and promotes independent self-development.
-Just because they have a cool or unusual hat doesn’t mean the path they are on has tools to help you.
+A tradition only has merit to the extent that it preserves and promotes independent self-development.
+Just because some religion has a cool or unusual hat doesn’t mean its teachings will help you.
 The path you select should contain processes for developing and investigating consciousness.
-Hence, it should provide tools enabling people to develop their path for further enlightenment.
+Hence, it should provide tools enabling people to develop their approach for further enlightenment.
 Instead of boundaries of belief to keep you in, it should promote tools to break down the barriers.

-When people ask about how to select a religion, this one also rules out the top three most popular religions.
+When people ask about selecting a religion, this one also rules out the top three most popular religions.
 They are significant for the absence of any tools for developing consciousness.
 Instead, they offer faith and belief.

 Promotes Equality and Freedom

-So, if the religion you are researching doesn’t meet these guidelines we suggest you keep looking.
+So, if the religion you are researching doesn’t meet these guidelines, we suggest you keep looking.
 Choosing the right spiritual path is an important decision.
 If you have the option to choose, take your time.
 Then, test it regularly to make sure you learn what you need to progress.
-If you find you’ve selected the wrong path.
-Chang it.
+If you find you’ve selected the wrong path, change it.

 And most importantly, please don’t choose a path based on the need to believe or need to belong.
-Don’t join because you are hurting or in need.
-This is when you are most vulnerable to groupthink manipulation.
-If the religion or path cannot meet the guidelines listed above.
-Keep looking, or better yet, do without.
+Don’t join because you are hurting or in need of help.
+When you are in crisis, you are the most vulnerable to the tactics of self-hypnosis and group hypnosis manipulation.
+If the religion or path cannot meet the guidelines listed above, keep looking or do without one.

 Remember, selecting a religion is like buying an expensive hat.
-You are going to invest a lot of time with it so make sure it fits.
+You will invest a lot of time with it, so make sure it fits.
 Don’t settle for the wrong fit.
-Don’t settle for something that is harmful to you or others.
+Don’t settle for something harmful to you or others.

 We recommend making your own hat.
 Forge your own spiritual path.
 Find tools that expand your awareness and open doors to higher states.
-Become a freethinker.
-Be an example for others.
+Become a freethinker and be an example for others.
 Show them that it is possible.